Omniasherief/Home_Automation/README.md

 # 🌟 Home Automation System

 Welcome to the **Home Automation Control Project**!
-This Arduino-based project brings a smart home experience with automatic doors, secure entry, temperature control, and more.
+This project brings a smart home experience with automatic doors, secure entry, temperature control, and more.
 Let’s dive into the features that will make your home a bit smarter!

 ---